 How to Apply

-Complete the Free Application for Federal Student Aid (FAFSA) form or the Minnesota Dream Act application.
+Complete the Free Application for Federal Student Aid (FAFSA) or the Minnesota Dream Act application.
 That’s it!
 The Financial Aid Office will review all student’s FAFSAs and Dream Act applications and will notify students if they are eligible.

 To be eligible for the Future Together Grant (FTG) you must: